 The candidate must study and pass the common certified Public Accountant Exam to become a Certified Public Accountant (CPA).

-It is highly recommended that the candidate obtain his Master’s degree in Forensic Accounting as it helps assist the candidate in seeking a higher salary in that field.
+It is highly recommended that the candidate obtain his Master’s degree in Forensic Accounting as it helps assist the candidate is seeking a higher salary in that field.

-Around the same time, receiving this graduate degree helps equip one with the extended trainings required for the growth of one’s future career.
+Around the same time, receiving this graduate degree helps equip one with the extended training required for the growth of one’s future career.

 You may apply for the qualification as a Certified Fraud Examiner (CFE) or Certified Forensic Account (Cr.
 FA) after gaining practical work experience in the field.
 While certification is not compulsory, it can increase your job opportunities and lead to higher salaries.

 More Tips and Suggestions

 Below are a few tips and suggestions for those interested in being involved in forensic accounting:

 1. By strengthening the internal controls, stop being embroiled in any controversy.